MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 ## Supported languages

-This feature is currently supported only in English .
+This feature is currently supported only in English.

 ## Region availability